proofrock/seif/README.md

 - **One-time access**: Secrets are automatically deleted after being viewed
 - Strong encryption, **zero trust** security model
 - **OAUTH2 support** for authentication - auth users can create secrets, anyone with the link can read them
+- If auth is enabled, it's possible to generate **Single Use Access Links** to enable external, non-authenticated users to send a secret
 - **Time-based expiration**: Configure retention periods (1-N days)
 - **Size limits**: Configurable maximum secret size
 - **Small code** to be able to easily review it